 The day after drinking, a person may encounter additional issues, especially if they blacked out.
-This can be the aftermath of an embarrassing situation, frustration with oneself for behaving irrationally.
-Or perhaps they regret acts that resulted from poor judgement.
+This can be the aftermath of an embarrassing situation, or frustration with oneself for behaving irrationally.
+Or perhaps they regret acts that resulted from poor judgment.

 Long-Term Emotional Effects of Alcohol

 Although some of alcohol’s effects are temporary and can be resolved, repeated binges that result in shame and regret can gradually worsen your mental well-being.
 Thus, you may end up drinking to deal with the aftermath of all the problems caused.